-Finasteride for Hair Loss: Does It Really Work?
+Finasteride for Hair Loss: Does It Work?

 A noticeably thinning hairline or a looser-than-usual ponytail is enough to send you to your phone to google if and why your hair is thinning and, more importantly, if there’s anything you can do to stop it (or even grow it back).

-Pretty quickly, you’ll find information about finasteride.
+Pretty quickly, you’ll find information about finasteride, a hair loss treatment for men

 The medication, approved by Australia’s Therapeutic Goods Administration (TGA), has been one of the most popular treatments for hair loss for the last 20+ years.